 The search of the home by Saguache County Sheriff's deputies resulted in seven arrests and charges that included abuse of a corpse and child abuse, which were subsequently dropped by the district attorney.

-The corpse's discovery is just the latest in the bizarre tale of the religious group Love Has Won, which some former members have described as a “cult.”
+The discovery of Amy Carlson’s corpse was just the latest in the bizarre tale of the religious group Love Has Won, which some former members have described as a “cult.”

 Here's what we know.